 That troika didn't translate to a postseason berth in 2014, but the Yankees made the playoffs in four of the next five years, with Tanaka being especially strong in the postseason.
 Aside from Tanaka, though, the Yankees' return to contention was much more a product of their new wave of young talent than their big-spending free agency in the winter of 2013.
 Ellsbury's contract turned out to be an albatross.
 Plagued by injuries and poor performance, Ellsbury was released by the Yankees with a year and $26 million remaining on his deal.

 Pujols: 10 years, $240 million

 With a new GM in Jerry Dipoto entering the 2011-12 offseason, the Halos went all-in and pulled off a stunning pair of signings.
 In a whirlwind 48 hours at the end of the Winter Meetings, the Angels landed Pujols with one of the largest free-agent contracts in MLB history (only exceeded, at the time, by A-Rod's two deals with the Yankees), then got the left-hander Wilson.

-In the nine seasons since, the Angels have made the playoffs only once (in 2014), even with Mike Trout.
-Pujols has over 1,000 hits and 200 homers since he came to Anaheim, with two 30-homer seasons, a 40-homer season and several big milestones reached, but he's not the same player he was in St. Louis.
-Pujols' decline in his late 30s, coupled with the size of the salary the Angels will be paying until 2021, has made his contract the source of a lot of criticism.
+In 10 seasons since, the Angels have made the playoffs only once (in 2014), even with Mike Trout (and later Shohei Ohtani).
+Pujols recorded 1,180 hits and 222 homers for the Angels during the contract, with two 30-homer seasons, a 40-homer season and several big milestones reached, but he wasn't the same player he was in St. Louis.

 2011-12 Marlins: José Reyes, Mark Buehrle, Heath Bell